Bond Basics: A Brief Discussion

 A license bond is canceled 30 days from the date that CSLB receives a cancellation notice from a bond company.
 If a bond reinstatement notice is not received by CSLB or a replacement bond is not received by CSLB before the end of the 30-day period, the license is suspended.

-To make a claim against a cash deposit you must first file a lawsuit against both the licensee and the surety that holds the cash deposit (Contractors State License Board Registrar of Contractors).
-CSLB can only make payment from a cash deposit under a court order.
+To make a claim against a cashier's check you must first file a lawsuit against both the licensee and the surety that holds the cashier's check (Contractors State License Board Registrar of Contractors).
+CSLB can only make payment from a cashier's check under a court order.
 Once the lawsuit is filed you must serve CSLB with the summons/complaint.
 If you have already filed a lawsuit, you may be able to amend it to include the Contractors State License Board Registrar of Contractors.

 Contractors are encouraged to perform a bond "checkup" by verifying on the Automated Phone Response System or on the Internet that your bond is current.
 Most bond renewals and license renewals are not on the same cycle, so do not assume that when your license renews your bond also renews.